wnet-ieg-2/pbs-passport-authenticate/README.md

 * `pbsoauth/authenticate`, which is an endpoint for our jQuery files to interact with during the authentication process
 * `pbsoauth/callback`, which will accept any callbacks from the PBS LAAS oAuth2 flow and forward the grant token to the appropriate script.
 The callback URI must then be registered with PBS as a valid redirect_uri for your LAAS key -- this is typically done via email.
+* `pbsoauth/loginform`, which generates a page that displays login options.
+* `pbsoauth/activate`, which generates a page that allows a member to enter an activation code.
+* `pbsoauth/userinfo`, which generates a page that displays the current member status of the logged-in visitor, for instance if they're expired or not activated.
+* `pbsoauth/vppa`, which generates a page that explains and directs the user to review terms around data sharing required by "VPPA" (Video Privacy and Protection Act).

 If you need to overwrite or add some built-in functions, you can create a 'pluggable.php' file in the main directory of this plugin.
 One particular use for this is if you have problems getting curl() working correctly -- create an 'mvault_curl_extras($ch)' function that adds whatever specific curl options your environment requires.